danshapero/danshapero.github.io/_posts/2015-12-26-computational-geometry.md

 ![orientation3]({{ site.url }}/assets/orientation3.png)

-In this iamge, red blocks represent counterclockwise orientation, blue blocks represent clockwise orientation and black blocks represent colinear points.
+In this image, red blocks represent counterclockwise orientation, blue blocks represent clockwise orientation and black blocks represent colinear points.
 The large black blocks along the diagonal show that many non-colinear points are erroneously regarded as colinear.

 The pathologies get even more drastic.